 “Venice is not only a city of fantasy and freedom.
 It is also a city of joy and pleasure” – Peggy Guggenheim

-Join JR in Spring 2026 to explore the rich Jewish history of Venice and its surrounding regions.
+Join JR in spring 2026 to explore the rich Jewish history of Venice and its surrounding regions.
 From Shakespeare to TS Eliot, Brodsky to Proust, Venice has occupied an important place in both the semitic and antisemitic literary imagination: the first ‘modern’ city, home of canals and romance, of mercantile trade, blood feuds and the ghetto.
 Led by JR’s executive director Dr Aviva Dautch, we’ll trace the landscape of both the real and imagined city, walking in the footsteps of Jewish writers and artists who came to Venice to find themselves.

 The connection between Jews and the creative arts in the area goes back to the 16th century.
 We’ll find out about interesting figures from the past, including the real Venetian musicians who may have influenced the writing of The Merchant of Venice and “the Black-Jewish Messiah”.
 Plus, we’ll travel to the islands of Murano and Burano by boat to learn about Jewish artisan crafts, meet members of the Jewish community and spend Shabbat in Ferrara’s Ghetto Ebraica.
 Ferrara is the setting of seminal Italian Jewish film, The Garden of the Finzi-Continis, and home to The Museum of Italian Judaism and the Shoah, so we will have plenty to explore.